Massachusetts legal writing and citations

 Table of Contents

-Supreme Judicial Court style manual, SJC Office of the Reporter of Decisions, 2022-2023.
+Supreme Judicial Court style manual, SJC Office of the Reporter of Decisions, 2024-2025 edition.

-The University of Chicago manual of legal citation (the Maroonbook), 2022 edition.
+The University of Chicago manual of legal citation (The Maroonbook), The University of Chicago Law Review, 2022 edition.

 General guide